antonmks/Alenka/readme.md

     CUDA programming model allows a single operation to be applied to an entire set of data at once.

   * Smart compression
-    Ultra fast compression and decompression performed directly inside GPU.
+    Ultra fast compression and decompression on GPU.
+	Database operations on compressed data.

   * Column-based storage
-    Minimize disk I/O by only accessing the relevant data.
+    Minimizes disk I/O by only accessing the relevant data.

   * Data skipping
     Better performance without indexes.